mempko/firestr/docs/connecting.md

 Connecting to People
 ================

-There are two primary ways to connect to others.
-You can either
+There are two steps to connect to others.

-  1. Add them as a contact using their identity.
+  1. Add a locator to help you connect with others.
-  2. Another person introduces you to them.
+  2. Share your identity with people you want to connect with.

 1. Adding a Locator
 ============